DevExpress/devextreme-documentation/concepts/05 UI Components/PolarChart/10 Visual Elements/030 Series Point Labels.md

 		}
 	};

-The following list provides an overview of the **label** object options.
+The following list provides an overview of the **label** object properties.

 * **Visibility**
 To make point labels visible, set the **label** object's [visible](/api-reference/20%20Data%20Visualization%20Widgets/dxPolarChart/5%20Series%20Types/CommonPolarChartSeries/label/visible.md '/Documentation/ApiReference/UI_Components/dxPolarChart/Configuration/series/label/#visible') property to _true_.
 If there are too many labels and they are not required to be shown all together, you can set a maximum for the count of labels that can be shown.
 For this purpose, use the [maxLabelCount](/api-reference/20%20Data%20Visualization%20Widgets/dxPolarChart/5%20Series%20Types/CommonPolarChartSeries/maxLabelCount.md '/Documentation/ApiReference/UI_Components/dxPolarChart/Configuration/series/#maxLabelCount') property of a particular series or of the **commonSeriesSettings** object.